 Leo is one of two Capybaras here at the farm.
 Lulu is our younger female.
 Capybaras are the world's largest rodent!
 They semi-aquatic grazers who typically live in groups of 10-20 individuals.
 They do everything they can in the water.
 Thankfully they are not considered endangered.

 Jasper is our Crab-eating Raccoon.
 He is a true rescue, as his previous owner kept him in a small cat carrier until he was two.
 These raccoon spend their time catching crab in the rivers of South America, as well as climbing in the trees.
 They are not endangered.

 The Mara, or Patagonian Cavy, is the world's 4th largest rodent.
 They can reach speeds of 18 mph and can jump 6 ft high!
 We are lucky enough to have three here at the farm.
 They are near threatened so they need protection!

 Cindy is our Cockatoo.
 She only has one leg from an accident, but that doesn't stop her from having a good time!
 Cockatoos are native to Australia and South East Asia.

-The Flemish Giant Rabbit is the 3rd largest breed of rabbit in the world!
-They were originally bred in Germany and hold the record for the world's longest rabbit.
+The Rex Rabbit is a medium breed of rabbit that was originally bred in France for their soft "plush"-like fur.
 We have more than a few here and they're quite friendly.

 The Sulcata Tortoise, or African Spurred, is the largest mainland tortoise in the world.
 They are from the deserts of Africa and can retain their water very well.
 They have been known to live up to 150 years!
 We currently have 4; Moby, Mo, Minky, and Franklin.